skipperkongen/declarative-cartography/sql_wiki/constraint_evaluation/proximity_joinmethod.md

-# Finding pairs of records that are close
+# Finding pairs of records that are close together

 ## Experiments with running time